Senior Resources › Senior Housing

 Benefits Match Quiz

-15+ programs
+15+ Programs

-Senior Housing Programs — Comparison
+2026 Senior Housing Programs — Side-by-Side Comparison

-Senior Housing Programs — Comparison
+Senior Housing Program Comparison 2026

-Major programs for low-to-moderate income seniors
+Major programs for low-to-moderate income seniors age 62+

-Section 202Seniors 62+ with low incomeBelow 50% AMI30% of adjusted income
+Section 202 Seniors 62+ with low income Below 50% AMI 30% of adjusted income

-Section 8 VoucherAll low-income (incl. seniors)Below 50% AMI30% of adjusted income
+Section 8 Voucher All low-income households (incl. seniors) Below 50% AMI 30% of adjusted income

-How to Apply for Senior Housing Assistance
+How to Find & Apply for Senior Housing Assistance in 2026

 1

-Contact Your Local PHA
+Contact Your Local Public Housing Authority (PHA)

 Section 202 Application Guide →